 2033 West North Avenue

 This 100-year-old body shop turned butcher + deli + restaurant + bar gives you a little taste of everything.
 Featuring a rooftop lounge, this Wicker Park hot spot offers everything from liquor-infused orange sodas to punch bowls and daily drink specials.
 And if you’re looking for a hearty meal, you’ve come to the right place.
 Get anything from savory burgers to succulent fillets.
 Lastly, if you’re looking for a venue to host your next gathering, Chop Shop’s 6,000 square foot event space has plenty of room to accommodate!

 1520 North Damen Avenue

 Here’s a breakdown of this historic cocktail bar we mentioned earlier.
 Let’s just say it’s a safe bet that The Violet Hour is Wicker Park’s best-kept secret.
-If you’re looking for a fancy experience and deliciously crafted cocktails, you’ve come to the right place.
+If you’re looking for a fancy bar with deliciously crafted cocktails, you’ve come to the right place.
 They specialize in pre-prohibition style libations with flirty and clever names like, “Is It Me You’re Looking For?” and “Sorry ‘Bout Earlier.”
 You’ll need to spend a pretty penny on these drinks, but with an award-winning bar program backing them up, they’ll definitely be worth the purchase.

 1670 West Division Street